.

 Many thanks for another wonderful strings of thoughts.
 This is a unparalleled way of story-telling, which touches human souls.

-Even if I were not an American, I often found myself absorbed in the tidbits of
+Even if I were not an American, I often found myself absorbed in the tidbits of these admirable founding fathers of America.
+And no exception this time.

 All the best for your upcoming book!
 It’s truely a delight that NYTimes has hosted this colomn for the past year.